OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 # Entity Component System

 This section of the book shall help you understand how to make use of our Entity Component System.
-Designing games with a ECS can be overwhelming.
+Designing games with an ECS can be overwhelming.
 Especially if you come from a more traditional background: Object Oriented Approaches.
-This chapter will provide you with the basic understanding of what a ECS is and how you can use it!.
+This chapter will provide you with the basic understanding of what an ECS is and how you can use it!.

 Let us begin with the purpose of the entity system!
 Its purpose is it to provide a flexible model for *objects in a simulation*, that allows us to compose complex objects from simpler components in a flexible and performant way.
 An *entity* is a game object composed of *components*.
 Entities live in a *entity context* — an isolated world of entities.
 In the Machinery each of the following tabs has its own Entity Context: Simulate Tab, Scene Tab, Preview Tab.
 Entities within those tabs only exist within these contexts!
 Each new instance of the tab has a different context!
 Entities are composed of components.
 They are there to hold the needed data while *Engines*/*Systems* are there to provide behaviour.
-Each context (*entity context*) can have a number of *engines* or *systems* registered. *(ECS)* Engines updates are running on subset of entities that posses some set of components.
+Each context (*entity context*) can have a number of *engines* or *systems* registered. *(ECS)* Engine updates are running on a subset of entities that posses some set of components.

 > **Note**: in some entity systems, these are referred to as *systems* instead, but we choose *engine*, because it is less ambiguous.

-While Systems are just a update with a provided access to the entity context.
+While Systems are just an update with a provided access to the entity context.
 When we refer to a context in this chapter we mean the entity context.

 **Table of Content**